 In fact, it all depends on your expectations.
 Are you looking for a beach vacation or a cultural visit?
 Do you prefer a city, seaside or mountain atmosphere?
 Looking for excitement or peace and quiet?
 Corfu has something for everyone!

-• Staying in Corfu’s old town can be an interesting choice.
+- Staying in Corfu’s old town can be an interesting choice.
 This makes it easy to visit the city and explore the island without having to travel too far.
 What’s more, it’s great for dinner and drinks in the evening.
 To find out more about hotels in Corfu, click on the following link.

-• If you want to get off the beaten track and discover a wild and authentic place, we recommend the Merchant ‘s House Bed & Breakfast in the “suspended in time” village of Old Perithea.
+- If you want to get off the beaten track and discover a wild and authentic place, we recommend the Merchant’s House Bed&Breakfast in the “suspended in time” village of Old Perithea.

-• You’ll find plenty of seaside hotels, with all-inclusive or classic packages.
+- You’ll find plenty of seaside hotels, with all-inclusive or classic packages.
 There’s a vast choice on Booking, at all prices.

-• Finally, for those on a budget, try the huge Pink Palace youth hostel in Agios Gordis.
+- Finally, for those on a budget, try the huge Pink Palace youth hostel in Agios Gordis.
 Admittedly, the facade has an off-putting color (an absolutely improbable flashy pink), but the prices are very reasonable for Corfu (around twenty euros per person in a dormitory), with the added bonus of a free shuttle to get to Corfu town and the airport.

-=> You can also find a wide range of accommodation in Corfu on the Airbnb website.
+=> You will find a wide range of accommodation in Corfu on the Booking website.

 We tell you more in our article “Where to sleep in Corfu”.